 We are a party to a management services agreement with SunTx Capital Management, an affiliate of SunTx.
 Pursuant to the agreement, SunTx Capital Management provides management services to us, including with respect to financing, business strategies and business development.
-For these management services, we paid SunTx Capital Management approximately \$1.5 million during the fiscal year ended September 30, 2023.
+For these management services, we paid SunTx Capital Management approximately \$2.0 million during the fiscal year ended September 30, 2024.
 The management services agreement expires on October 1, 2028.

-On December 31, 2017, we sold an indirect wholly owned subsidiary to Reid Smith, the brother of Fred J. (Jule) Smith, III, our President and Chief Executive Officer, in consideration for a note receivable in the amount of approximately \$1.0 million, which approximately be disposed entity.
+On December 31, 2017, we sold an indirect wholly owned subsidiary to Reid Smith, the brother of Fred J. (Jule) Smith, III, our President and Chief Executive Officer, in consideration for a note receivable in the amount of approximately \$1.0 million, which approximated the net book value of the disposed entity.
 In connection with this transaction, we also received a separate note receivable from the disposed entity in the amount of approximately \$1.0 million, representing certain accounts payable of the disposed entity that we had previously paid on its behalf.
 The notes do not bear interest.
-During fiscal 2023, the largest aggregate amount of principal outstanding was approximately \$678,000, and the aggregate remaining principal paid on the notes was approximately \$170,000.
-As of September 30, 2023, the aggregate remaining principal balance of the notes was approximately \$508,000.
+During fiscal 2024, the largest aggregate amount of principal outstanding was approximately \$508,000, and the aggregate amount of principal paid on the notes was approximately \$169,000.
+As of September 30, 2024, the aggregate remaining principal balance of the notes was approximately \$339,000.
 Remaining payments are scheduled to be made in periodic installments through the 2026 fiscal year.